semrush/intergalactic/website/docs/data-display/line-chart/line-chart.md

 ![tooltip with values for many dots](static/popover-2.png)

+> To see detailed information about tooltip for charts see [Chart principles](/data-display/chart/#ac9830).

 @## Edge cases

 Here you will find the states for one, two, zero values, etc. All other "empty states" for widgets are specified in [Error & n/a widget states](/components/widget-empty/).